Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Introduction

 Over the past decades, a variety of systematically improvable methods have been developed to address this problem at manageable computational cost.
 Among them are approaches based on the coupled-cluster (CC) theory \cite{Coester:1960,Bartlett:2007,Hagen:2014} and similarity renormalization group (SRG)~\cite{Wilson:1994,Wegner:1994}, including the in-medium SRG (IMSRG) in nuclear physics~\cite{Tsukiyama:2011PRL} and the driven SRG in quantum chemistry~\cite{Francesco:2014}.
 In these frameworks, the time and memory requirements scale polynomially with the size of the underlying single-particle basis and depend only indirectly on the particle number.
 However, their practical implementation relies fundamentally on the evaluation of commutators between many-body operators, which constitutes a central computational task.

-For simplicity, most applications of the IMSRG method employ the normal-ordered two-body (NO2B) approximation, in which operators are truncated at the two-body level to achieve a balance between accuracy and computational cost~\cite{Hergert:2016PR,Stroberg:2019ARNPS}.
-The reference state is typically chosen to be a Slater determinant state, leading to the single-reference SR-IMSRG(2) implementation, which generally provides an adequate description for closed-shell systems.
+In the IMSRG, operators are normal ordered with respect to a chosen reference state, which encodes physical information of the targeted nuclear system, and then truncated at a fixed $k-$body rank.
+The baseline for most applications is the so-called normal-ordered two-body (NO2B) approximation, which achieves a balance between accuracy and computational cost~\cite{Hergert:2016PR,Stroberg:2019ARNPS}.
+A common choice for the reference state are Slater determinants, leading to the single-reference SR-IMSRG(2) implementation, which generally provides an adequate description for closed-shell systems, i.e., systems with a prononounced excitation gap.
 For open-shell systems, collective correlations become increasingly important, and the approximation becomes less reliable due to the neglect of higher-body contributions.
-Improving the accuracy therefore requires extending IMSRG(2) to include higher-body terms, as in SR-IMSRG(3)~\cite{Heinz:2021,Stroberg:2024}, where all operators are truncated at the normal-ordered three-body (NO3B) level.
-Yet such extension entails a substantial increase in computational cost: SR-IMSRG(3) scales as $\mathcal{O}(N^9)$, where $N$ denotes the number of single-particle states, compared with the $\mathcal{O}(N^6)$ scaling of SR-IMSRG(2).
-However, the expensive computational cost makes the full IMSRG(3) challenging for applications to heavy nuclei.
+Improving the accuracy therefore requires the inclusion of higher-body terms, as in SR-IMSRG(3)~\cite{Heinz:2021,Stroberg:2024}, where all operators are truncated at the normal-ordered three-body (NO3B) level.
+Yet such an extension entails a substantial increase in computational cost: SR-IMSRG(3) scales as $\mathcal{O}(N^9)$, where $N$ denotes the number of single-particle states, compared with the $\mathcal{O}(N^6)$ scaling of SR-IMSRG(2).
+This computational cost makes the full IMSRG(3) challenging for applications to heavy nuclei.
 Consequently, several approximate IMSRG(3) schemes that partially retain higher-body correlations have been proposed~\cite{Heinz:2021,Stroberg:2024,He:2024}.